Antelope Island bison herd: History

-At the time of the arrival of early European explorers and pioneers, there were no bison on the island.
-As they became extinct over much of their range in the late 19th century, a small population was taken to Antelope Island.
-"Twelve bison, 4 bulls (males), 4 cows (females) and 4 calves were taken by boat to the island on February 15, 1893, by William Glassman and John Dooly."
-These 12 animals apparently came originally from a small private herd in Texas and became the foundation for what has grown into the Antelope Island bison herd.
-By the early 20th century, several hundred bison were present on the island.
-The herd was managed from the Fielding Garr Ranch on the east side of the island and even today the bison in the herd tend to congregate in that area.
+At the time of the arrival of early European explorers and pioneers, there were no bison on the island as they had become extinct over much of their range by the late 19th century.
+Mr. Dooley brought the American bison to Antelope Island in hopes of sustaining a herd that could be hunted.
+Bison hunting started in 1896 and by the early 20th century, several hundred bison were present on the island.
+The herd was managed from the Fielding Garr Ranch on the east side of the island.